 Over the last few years I've developed a real fondness for working in black and white.
 I've always loved looking at great black and white photography but was so drawn to color that it was, by far, the medium in which I enjoyed working the most.

 I photograph what my eye is drawn to and, for quite a few years, my eye was drawn primarily to color.
 I suspect that's the same for most folks and, of all the design elements, color really moved me.

-St. Petersburg is a very beautiful city and visiting the church featured in the above photo was an exhilarating experience.
+St. Petersburg is a very beautiful city and visiting the spectacular Church of the Savior on Spilled Blood featured in the above photo was an exhilarating experience.
 My first response: wow!
 The murals, which form the basis of the church's interior decoration are a visual delight.
-The mural's vibrant colors are illuminated, at least during daylight hours, by a mixture of natural (i.e., daylight) and artificial (in this case tungsten/incandescent) light.
+Their vibrant colors are illuminated, at least during daylight hours, by a mixture of natural (i.e., daylight) and artificial (in this case tungsten and incandescent) light.

-If you're drawn to color then photograph color subjects and scenes and be sure to make color, whether it be muted or saturated, the main element of your composition.
+If you're drawn to color then photograph colorful subjects and scenes and be sure to make color, whether it be muted or saturated, the main element of your composition.